jlinki/GGNS/README.md

 PyMesh can be installed following the instruction "Download the Source" from [here](https://pymesh.readthedocs.io/en/latest/installation.html).
 On the [BwUniCluster 2.0](https://wiki.bwhpc.de/e/Category:BwUniCluster_2.0) without `sudo` rights the [steps](docs/pymesh_cluster.md) to be completed are a little bit different.

-Shapely and Open3D can be installed in you conda environment using:
+Shapely and Open3D can be installed in your conda environment using:
 ```bash
 pip install open3d
 pip install Shapely